 \subsection{Mural Inpainting}

-Mural image inpainting is a branch of image inpainting, which has attracted more and more attention in recent years~\cite{zou2014chronological,li2018dating}.
+Mural image inpainting is a branch of image inpainting, which has attracted more and more attention in recent years~\cite{zou2014chronological,suvorov2022resolution}.
 At first, image inpainting methods are adopted to restore mural images.
 In~\cite{jaidilert2018crack}, a semi-automatic scratch detection method was proposed for mural damage localization, based on which the pixel filling and color restoration was performed by different variational inpainting methods.
 With the success of deep learning techniques in visual tasks, researchers started to apply deep learning-based techniques to handle the mural inpainting problem.
-In~\cite{song2020image}, an auto-encoder generative adversarial network (AGAN) was proposed, which achieved much better performance over the traditional methods.
+An illustrative example is found in~\cite{song2020image}, which achieved much better performance over the traditional methods.

 Some methods considered the importance of structure for murals.
-In~\cite{ciortan2021colour}, a structure-guided mural inpainting methods built on EdgeConnet~\cite{2019EdgeConnect} obtained good results in mural restoration.
+A structure-guided mural inpainting method~\cite{ciortan2021colour} built on EdgeConnet~\cite{2019EdgeConnect} obtained good results in mural restoration.
 In~\cite{wang2019inpainting}, line drawings were used to guide the mural inpainting under a sparse-representation framework.
 In this method, the results obtained are more realistic and are closer to the original mural paintings than that of the conventional methods.

-Some methods realized the importance of fidelity in mural inpainting.
-In~\cite{wang2020damage}, a 2-phase original-restoration-driven learning method was proposed to guide the model to restore the original content of the Thanka mural.
-In~\cite{guo2021jpgnet}, a JPGNet was proposed to combine the advantages of predictive filtering and generative network, which can preserve local structures while removing the artifacts and filling the numerous missing pixels, based on the understanding of the whole scene.
+Some methods realized the importance of fidelity in image inpainting~\cite{li2022misf}.
+A two-phase original-restoration-driven learning method~\cite{wang2020damage} was proposed to guide the model to restore the original content of the Thanka mural.
+A JPGNet~\cite{guo2021jpgnet} was proposed to combine the advantages of predictive filtering and generative network, which can preserve local structures while removing the artifacts and filling the numerous missing pixels, based on the understanding of the whole scene.